mnot/I-D/http-encryption-encoding/draft.md

 # The "aesgcm-128" HTTP content-coding

-The "aesgcm-128" HTTP content-coding indicates that a payload has been encrypted using Advanced Encryption Standard (AES) in Galois/Counter Mode (GCM) {AES}} {{NIST.800-38D}}, using a 128 bit key.
+The "aesgcm-128" HTTP content-coding indicates that a payload has been encrypted using Advanced Encryption Standard (AES) in Galois/Counter Mode (GCM) {{AES}} {{NIST.800-38D}}, using a 128 bit content encryption key.

-When this content-coding is in use, the Encryption header field {#encryption} MUST be present, and MUST include sufficient information to determine the content encryption key.
+When this content-coding is in use, the Encryption header field {{encryption}} MUST be present, and MUST include sufficient information to determine the content encryption key (see {{derivation}}).

 The "aesgcm-128" content-coding uses a fixed block size for any given payload.
 Each block is preceded by a 96-bit initialization vector and followed by 128-bit authentication tag.
 The block size defaults to 4096 bytes, but this value can be changed using the "bs" parameter on the Encryption header field.

-The encrypted content is therefore an arbitrarily long sequence of blocks, each consisting of 12 bytes of IV, "bs" bytes of encrypted data, and 16 bytes of authentication.
+The encrypted content is therefore an sequence of blocks, each consisting of 12 bytes of IV, encrypted data of a length equal to the value of the "bs" parameter, and 16 bytes of authentication tag.

+The final block can be any size up to the block size.
+AES-GCM does not require block-level padding, so the size of an encrypted block can be determined by subtracting the 28 bytes of IV and authentication tag from the remaining bytes.

 Each block contains between 0 and 255 bytes of padding, inserted into a block before the enciphered content.
 The length of the padding is stored in the first byte of the payload.
 All padding bytes MUST be set to zero.

-The final block can be any size up to the block size.
-AES-GCM does not depend on having block-level padding, so the size of an encrypted block directly corresponds to the size of the plaintext.
+It is a fatal decryption error to have a block with more padding than the block size.

+The additional data passed to the AES-GCM algorithm consists of the concatenation of:

+1. the ASCII-encoded string "Content-Encoding: aesgcm-128",
+2. a zero octet, and
+3. the index of the current block encoded as a 64-bit unsigned integer, with the first block index being zero.

 # The "Encryption" HTTP header field  {#encryption}

-The "Encryption" HTTP header field describes the parameters that are necessary for encrypted content encoding(s) that have been applied to a message payload.
+The "Encryption" HTTP header field describes the encrypted content encoding(s) that have been applied to a message payload, and therefore how those content encoding(s) can be removed.

 ~~~
   Encryption-val = #cipher_params